UnravelSports/unravelsports.github.io/_posts/2022-03-07-tactics-board.md

 ## 📱 Interactive Digital Tactics Board

-Directly interacting with advanced analytics tools such as Pitch Control or Expected Pass and Expected Receiver models would allow coaches, technical and analytics staff - not only in soccer but in virtually any sport - to get a better understanding of the novel tactical insights these models offer.
-This in turn can aid in improved player development and game model design. <br>
+Directly interacting with advanced analytics tools such as Pitch Control or Expected Pass and Expected Receiver models would allow coaches, technical and analytics staff (not only in soccer but in virtually any sport) to get a better understanding of the novel tactical insights these models and other models offer.<br>
-To facilitate direct interfacing with such advanced models I developed the  <b>Interactive Digital Tactics Board App</b>, a multiplatform (iOS/Android/Web) application built in [Flutter](https://flutter.dev/).
+To facilitate direct interfacing with such advanced models, and to aid in tactical analysis, improved player development and game model design, I developed the <b>Interactive Digital Tactics Board App</b>, a multiplatform (iOS/Android/Web) application built in [Flutter](https://flutter.dev/).

 In its current state users can interact with a real time implementation of [William Spearman's](https://www.researchgate.net/publication/334849056_Quantifying_Pitch_Control) Pitch Control model, use drawing tools to supplement analysis and store and load pre-defined tactical setups locally on the device.
-And it's not difficult to envision an app further enhanced with other models and/or the ability to load specific in-game situations from tracking data.
+And it's not difficult to envision the app being further enhanced with other models and/or the ability to load specific in-game situations from tracking data.

-In this blog I'll showcase the app and its features and in a subsequent blog I'll provide a high level overview how to go from [Laurie Shaw's](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking) implementation of Spearman's model to a fully functional real time Python implementation that leverages the power of NumPy and vectorization.
+In this blog I'll showcase the app and its features and in a subsequent blog I'll provide a high level overview on how to optimize [Laurie Shaw's](https://github.com/Friends-of-Tracking-Data-FoTD/LaurieOnTracking) implementation of Spearman's model for speed - reducing compute times by at least 15x - and turn it into a fully functional near real time Python implementation that leverages the power of NumPy vectorization without any loss of accuracy.

 Unfortunately this project has not (yet) made it's way to an app store.
-So, we'll have to make due with some screen capped videos.
+So, we'll have to make due with some screen recorded videos of it running on an iPad emulator.

 #### Real-time interactive Pitch Control